PrinceBattu/Automated-Therapeutic-Device/README.md

 - If the ice is below melting point, it will turn on a green LED.
 - If it is above melting point, it will turn on a green LED.
 Therefore, you can monitor the condition of your ice pack 24/7 using both the LEDs and the bluetooth functionality, and be notified of when it needs to be changed.

+#### The device was strategically engineered using the following components:
+- Arduino Uno
+- HC-O5 Bluetooth Module
+- TMP Sensor
+- 1.5V LEDs
+- Breadboard